zissos/Police-DATA-ANALYSIS/README.md

 4 VIZUALIZE DATA

 ## Useful Insights
- -Moving Violation for each gender
+ - Moving Violation for each gender
- -For each Gender and violation find mean age -"Violation" regarded to "search_type
+ - For each Gender and violation find mean age
+ - "Violation" regarded to "search_type
- -Stop place and Nation
+ - Stop place and Nation
- -Gender and Nation drives
+ - Gender and Nation drives
- -Police station and the mean age of violation
+ - Police station and the mean age of violation